syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Responsive.md

 MinWidth set to grid

-N> The Grid can be rendred with height responsive by setting the scroll `height`as `100%`.
+N> The Grid can be rendered with height responsive by setting the scroll `height`as `100%`.
 If the grid height is greater than its parent container's height then the vertical scrollbar will be displayed to view the content.

 ## Priority for columns